rohitnirban/UrlHub/README.md

    - Create custom short links for branding and personalization.

 5. **Link Expiry and Tracking:**
-   - Set link expiration dates for enhanced control.
    - Track the lifespan of each URL for monitoring purposes.

 ## Technology Stack

 - **Frontend:**
-  - Developed using React.js for a responsive and dynamic user interface.
+  - Developed using Next.js for a responsive and dynamic user interface.

 - **Backend:**
-  - Powered by Node.js to handle server-side logic, API requests, and database interactions.
+  - Powered by Next.js to handle server-side logic, API requests, and database interactions.

 - **Database:**
   - MongoDB is employed for efficient and scalable data storage.